 It is further possible to earn CPE credit for authoring and publishing relevant material.
 Like instruction, this method is limited to no more than 60 hours per period.

 Self-study credit must be approved by the NASBA Quality Assurance Service or be interactive in nature.
-This method is limited to 80 hours per recertification period.

 Other Policies and Exemptions